huggingface/blog/peft_merging.md

 ### Magnitude Prune (`magnitude_prune` , `magnitude_prune_svd` )

-This also builds upon the `linear` and `svd` methods wherein the task weights are LoRA adapters $A$, $B$ for non svd variant and their product $BA$ for svd variant.
+This also builds upon the `linear` and `svd` methods wherein the task weights are LoRA adapters \\( A \\), \\( B \\) for non svd variant and their product \\( BA \\) for svd variant.
 In this method, you first prune the smallest values of the task weights and retain the top-k values based on the specified fraction `density`.
 Then, you carry out the weighted sum of task tensors based on user-specified weightage for participating LoRA adapters.

 ## How do I merge my LoRA adapters?